coronalabs/plugins-source-gamenetwork-google/docs/gameNetwork-google/index.markdown

 Corona's game network API allows access to social gaming features such as public leaderboards and achievements.

 **NOTE:** Using the gameNetwork API will enable Corona Launchpad regardless of the setting in config.lua.

+## Platforms

+The following platforms are supported:

+* Android

 #### Google Play game services